 The experts agree that opportunities in IT are only growing, and more opportunities translate into higher pay.
 Certifications place you in a position to take advantage of them.

-Eighty-five percent of IT hiring managers consider IT certification a medium to high priority when hiring for IT positions.
+Eighty five per cent of IT recruiters consider IT certification a medium to high priority when hiring for IT positions.
 (CompTIA, Employer Perceptions of IT Training and Certification, Jan 2011)

 And here's some great news addressing Microsoft Certifications in particular: